Reasons to request access

 The Access to Health Records Act 1990 allows anyone who may have a claim arising from the death in question to apply for access to relevant information.
 A ‘claim’ is not defined, but in practice would include life insurance and travel insurance claims.
-If information is to be disclosed to anyone other than the personal representative, it is wise to contact them first to ensure there is no dispute or conflict of interest.

 - Relatives exploring whether a deceased had capacity when their will was changed.

 Solicitors will often say that inquiries about the testamentary capacity of a patient who has now died are legitimate inquires under the Access to Health Records Act 1990 as the inquiry is pertaining to a claim arising out of the death.
 However it is inappropriate to disclose information on this basis, and MDDUS advise the consent of the personal representative should be obtained before disclosing to other family members for this specific purpose.

 - The procurator fiscal (Scotland) or coroner (England, Wales & Northern Ireland) requests a full copy of the deceased’s records for the purpose of investigating the circumstances of their death.

 Such requests commonly come via an approach by the police, who in these circumstances act as an agent for the procurator fiscal or coroner and the data controller is usually obliged to comply.

 - Where information is required by law or is justified in the public interest for education or research.
 The GMC advises that there may be other circumstances in which relevant information concerning a deceased person (i.e. not the whole patient record) should be disclosed.
 These include: for the purposes of National Confidential Enquiries or for local audit, information contained in death certificates, and for public health surveillance purposes (in which case the information should be anonymised or coded).